doino-gretchenliev/prepare-git-commit-message/README.md

 Installtion
 -----------
-* As is
-    No installation required
+* As is, no installation required
 * As cron job
     1. Enter cron editing mode:
     `crontab -e`